MA, PhD Cambridge

 - Awarded a Leverhulme Major Research Fellowship for 2008-10, and a Leverhulme Network Grant for 2012-15, for a project on 'Idealism and Pragmatism: Convergence or Contestation?'

-- Working on the connection between idealism and pragmatism
+- The connection between idealism and pragmatism

 - Understanding Moral Obligation: Kant, Hegel, Kierkegaard, Cambridge University Press, 2012